pofider/html-to-xlsx/README.md

 - `font-size` - font size
 - `colspan` - numeric value that merges current column with columns to the right
 - `rowspan` - numeric value that merges current row with rows below.
+- `overflow` - the excel cell will have text wrap enabled if this is set to scoll.

 ## Options